Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 M = D
 ```

-From this point onward, the VM translator can handle each `push x` and `pop x` command by generating assembly code that realizes the operations `RAM[++sp] = x` and `x = RAM[--sp]`, respectively.
+From this point onward, the VM translator can handle each `push x` and `pop x` command by generating assembly code that realizes the operations `RAM[sp++] = x` and `x = RAM[--sp]`, respectively.

 For the VM arithmetic-logical commands, conveniently, all the commands share exactly the same access logic: popping the command’s operands off the stack, carrying out a simple calculation, and pushing the result onto the stack.

 - - -

-In principle, the most important thing is correctly and effienciently implementing the VM abstraction on a hardware platform (I.e. The actual implementation details are irrelevant).
+In principle, the most important thing is correctly and efficiently implementing the VM abstraction on a hardware platform (i.e. The actual implementation details are irrelevant).
 Nevertheless, VM architects normally publish basic implementation guidelines, known as <bmark>standard mappings</bmark>, for different hardware platforms.

 ### VM program
 A <bmark>VM program</bmark> is a sequence of **VM commands** stored in a text file named `FileName.vm`.
 The VM translator should read each line in the file, treat it as a **VM command**, and translate it into one or more instructions written in the **Hack assembly language** stored in a text file named `FileName.asm`.